|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Brooklyn has been heavily affected by HIV/AIDS over the past three decades and has some of the city's highest prevalence rates.
-Nearly 28,000 Brooklyn residents were living with HIV/AIDS as of June 30, 2012.
-Thirty percent (30%) of new HIV diagnoses in the first half of 2012 were made concurrent with AIDS diagnoses and years after infection, when HIV was already causing illness.
+Nearly 29,000 Brooklyn residents were living with HIV/AIDS as of June 30, 2014.
+Over thirty percent (33.3%) of new HIV diagnoses in the first half of 2014 were made concurrent with AIDS diagnoses and years after infection, when HIV was already causing illness.
 And surveys suggest that 40% of Brooklyn adults have yet to receive an HIV test.
-In the first half of 2012, Brooklyn had the terrible distinction of having NYC's highest numbers of new HIV diagnoses (445), new AIDS diagnoses (272), and deaths (259).
+In the first half of 2014, Brooklyn had the terrible distinction of having NYC's highest percentages of new HIV diagnoses (29.3%) and AIDS diagnoses (28.2%), and NYC's second highest percentage of deaths (29.2%).
 Brooklyn consistently has the largest number of individuals who when diagnosed with HIV are also diagnosed with AIDS, meaning that they are not benefitting from the access to care and treatment which could extend their lives.

 The HIV Center for Women and Children at SUNY Downstate Medical Center